Kariton/jaspers-it/content/en/privacy-policy/index.md

 ## General

-I have no interest in your personal data!

 Since I want to protect your data, I carefully select all components used to operate this site to the best of my knowledge and belief.

 However, I rely on the data protection practices of the providers of various services to protect your personal data.
 Only services that claim to comply at least with the [General Data Protection Regulation (GDPR)](https://www.edps.europa.eu/general-data-protection-regulation_en) and the [ePrivacy Directive](https://www.edps.europa.eu/data-protection/data-protection/glossary/e_en#e-privacy_directive2009-136-ec) are used.

 For maximum transparency, I have detailed which services I use and how they handle the data collected or what data I have access to.

-I quote partial excerpts of the providers policies as of today (07/2024).
+I quote partial excerpts of the providers policies at the current time. (as of 07/2024)
 Each of these quotes includes a corresponding source reference.
 I cannot rule out changes to these by the service providers.
 All information is provided without guarantee.